Health Information Technology

 What is the Health Information Technology program?

 The mission of the Health Information Technology (HIT) program is to provide an environment fostering excellence in technical achievement while remaining responsive to the needs of the community.
-The mission is fulfilled by providing education and training that assures demonstration of health information entry-level competencies by the graduates of the Health Information Technology program.
+The mission is fulfilled by providing education and training that assures the demonstration of health information entry-level competencies by the graduates of the Health Information Technology program.

 What will I learn?